-The 'Wipe' character Philomena Cunk will also front a separate new series on the BBC later this year
+The 'Wipe' character Philomena Cunk will still front a separate new series on the BBC later this year

-Charlie Brooker has announced that he will present a special Wipe programme at the end of 2017, and fans aren’t too happy.
+Charlie Brooker has revealed that he has shelved plans for a special Wipe programme at the end of 2017, and fans aren’t too happy.

-The comedian and Black Mirror co-creator will return to the format at the end of the year, which now airs solely on an annual basis.
-Brooker admitted earlier this month that real-life events now run at such a fast pace that his production team simply couldn’t meet the demands of making a weekly version of Wipe.
+The comedian and Black Mirror co-creator previously said he would return to the format at the end of the year, which now airs solely on an annual basis.
+Brooker admitted earlier this year that real-life events now run at such a fast pace that his production team simply couldn’t meet the demands of making a weekly version of Wipe.

-Having triumphed at the BAFTAs in the Comedy and Comedy Entertainment Programme category for his 2016 Wipe, Brooker has now confirmed that a 2017 Wipe will be broadcast in December.
+Having triumphed at the BAFTAs in the Comedy and Comedy Entertainment Programme category for his 2016 Wipe, Brooker previously wrote back in May that a 2017 Wipe would be broadcast in December.

 Speaking in a BBC press release, Brooker said that his annual review of the year had now become a “tradition.”